 We Are Focused on Consistent Growth Over the Long Term

 One of the characteristics of the world’s greatest SaaS companies is that they typically enter a market in some small way and then use that toehold to expand their relationship and move up market.
 We learned from the great SaaS companies that came before us.
 This strategy has resulted in consistent, long-term — rather than explosive — growth.
 Contrast this with companies that only build a better mousetrap.
 They initially experience heady growth shifting defined spend from one product to another, but the challenge they then face is existential: what’s their second, third, and fourth act?
 Cloudflare doesn’t have this problem.

 We will continue to invest in R&D so long as it demonstrates a significant return.
-Our investment philosophy is oriented around making many small, inexpensive bets — quickly killing the ones that don’t work, and increasing investment in the ones that do.
+Our investment philosophy is oriented around making many small, inexpensive bets — quickly terminating the ones that don’t work, and increasing investment in the ones that do.
 While we will consider M&A when opportunities present themselves, our bias is toward internal development tightly integrated into our efficient platform.
 We aim to build a massive business — slowly and consistently.